 Our knowledge and experience help your brand deliver the ideal consumer experience every time.
 Contact us to learn about our pragmatic solutions for shelf-life testing.Contact Us

 Using the Correct Test for Lipids, Fats and Oil Stability

 Testing for lipids, fats and oils in food is not as straightforward as we—or you—may wish.
 Ideally, there would be a single, general rancidity assay that Medallion Labs could use in all cases.
 That, however, is simply not feasible.

-Differences in the product type, fat levels, ingredients/product composition and even packaging can impact testing results.
+Differences in the characteristics of fats, product type, fat levels, ingredients/product composition and even packaging can impact testing results.
 Therefore, these must all be factored into selecting the right test and when evaluating the findings.

 In order to deliver our customers with accurate results regarding rancidity, Medallion Labs offers a number of testing options.
 Of course, the final choice is up to the customer.
 Ultimately, as it is with all Medallion Lab testing, our goal is to deliver accurate, actionable and reportable results.

 For testing fats, lipids and oils, Medallion Labs provides ten testing options.
 However, there are four assays that tend to be among the most relevant to our customers.
 They include: